gothicVI/AndroidDevelopment/README.md

 repo init -u https://github.com/LineageOS/android.git -b lineage-21.0 --git-lfs
 ```

-To add the repositories for the devices potter, sargo, and thea place (or symlink) the respective files into
+To add the repositories for the devices akita, potter, sargo, and thea place (or symlink) the respective files into

 ```bash
 .repo/local_manifests/